Zahm Dante Collection

 The Zahm Dante Collection ranks among the top Dante collections in North America.
-Purchased for the most part by John A. Zahm, C.S.C. in 1902 from the Italian Dantophile Giulio Acquaticci, the fifteenth- and sixteenth-century imprints form the heart of the Dante collection, which totals nearly 3,000 volumes.
-Rare editions and critical studies ranging from the Renaissance to the present include eight incunabula and almost every edition published in the sixteenth century.
+Purchased for the most part by John A. Zahm, C.S.C., in 1902 from the Italian Dantophile Giulio Acquaticci, the 15th- and 16th-century imprints form the heart of the Dante collection, which totals nearly 3,000 volumes.
+Rare editions and critical studies ranging from the Renaissance to the present include eight incunabula and almost every edition published in the 16th century.

-Purchased in 1996 from Libreria José Porrua Turanzas in Madrid, Spain, through an estate gift of Harley L. McDevitt (ND ’29), this collection includes more than 550 items relating to the Spanish, Portuguese and Roman Inquisitions.
-It was assembled over many years by the late father of José Porrua Turanzas, who built upon a collection that he had acquired from an earlier Spanish collector, Anastasio Páramo
+Purchased in 1996 from Libreria José Porrua Turanzas in Madrid, Spain, through an estate gift of Harley L. McDevitt (ND ’29), the Inquisition Collection includes more than 550 items relating to the Spanish, Portuguese, and Roman Inquisitions.
+It was assembled over many years by the late father of José Porrua Turanzas, who built upon a collection that he had acquired from an earlier Spanish collector, Anastasio Páramo.

-The Department of Special Collections currently possesses over fifty bound manuscript codices that may be dated prior to 1600 as well as several later manuscripts executed in a medieval style.
-In addition to bound manuscripts are several dozen miscellaneous single sheets and manuscript fragments that may be dated to the Middle Ages or Renaissance.
+The Department of Special Collections currently possesses over 50 bound manuscript codices that may be dated prior to 1600 as well as several later manuscripts executed in a medieval style.
+In addition to bound manuscripts, this collection includes several dozen miscellaneous single sheets and manuscript fragments that may be dated to the Middle Ages or Renaissance.

 The Department of Special Collections currently possesses some 40 bound manuscripts originating from continental Europe and the British Isles that may be dated between 1600 and 1800.
 In addition to bound manuscripts, there are many unbound items from this era.